|

 people are apathetic and uninvolved in

+the world.
 Computer technology is changing all

 this, and making information exchange